-The two-body problem in a central potential can be described analytically.
-The orbital equation cannot be written explicitly as function of time (dr/dt), but it can be written explicitly as function of angle (dr/dv).
-However, in practice we often want to compute the location of a moving object as function of time.
-For such cases we have two possible approaches: solve the problem iteratively with anomalies or solve the differential equation numerically.
-We will apply both methods to the motion of Halley's comet and stability of the Solar system.
+A two-body problem in a central potential can be described analytically.
+The orbital equation cannot be written explicitly as a function of time (dr/dt), but it can be written explicitly as a function of angle (dr/dv).
+In practice, however, we frequently need to compute the location of a moving object as a function of time.
+In such cases we resort to two possible approaches: solve the problem iteratively, with anomalies, or solve the differential equation numerically.
+We will apply both methods to the motion of Halley's comet and to study the long-term (numerical) stability of its orbit.

 - 1. Iterative solution.
 Halley's comet might be the most famous comet of all time.
 Its perihelion distance is 0.587 au, eccentricity is 0.967 and the orbital period is 76 years.
-Using Newton-Raphson's method, compute the distance of Halley's comet from the Sun as function of time.
+Using the Newton-Raphson method, compute the position of Halley's comet around the Sun as a function of time.
 Plot the orbit. - 2.
+Runge-Kuta approximation.
+Compute the coefficients α_1 , α_2 , β_1 , β_2 , β_3 , γ_1 , γ_2 and γ_3 for the third order of Runge-Kutta expansion.
+Typeset the derivation, mostly for LATEX practice. - 3.
 Differential solution.
-Using a 4-th order Runge-Kutta method, compute the orbit of Halley's comet and compare it with the orbit obtained by iterative solution.
-Plot the accumulated error as function of time (or the number of orbits). - 3.
+Using an off-the-shelf 4th order Runge-Kutta method, compute the orbit of Halley's comet and compare it with the orbit obtained by the iterative solution.
+Plot the accumulated error as a function of time (or the number of orbits). - 4.
 Stability.
-Using two or three different integrators (i.e. euler, rk45, rk8pd, odeint, ...) compute the time (or the number of orbits) it takes for the Solar system to collapse.
+Study the stability of Halley's comet using several differential integrators.
+Be sure to explicitly reference the used code or algorithms.